 The best way to practice introspection would be in a therapeutic setup, however,

-- Practising mindfulness and being aware of one’s thoughts and feelings in a situation
+- Practicing mindfulness and being aware of one’s thoughts and feelings in a situation

 - Taking out time at a comfortable spot to indulge in introspection

-- Being aware of how your thoughts and feelings are influenced – trying to understand reasons for their source such as many thoughts can be a byproduct of the society we are raised in at its traditions
+- Analyze of how your thoughts and feelings are developed and trying to figure out the root causes, such as many thoughts about the society we are raised in and its traditions.

-- According to The British Journal of Psychology, one must be attuned to their needs and view mental states to be tangible, which can be moulded according to one’s needs.
+- According to The British Journal of Psychology, one must be aware of their own needs and view mental states as ‘ specifically that may be shaped to fulfill those desires.